IanPudney/cb-io-redirection/README.md

 cb-io-redirection
 =================

-Adds support in Code::Blocks for input/output stream redirection

 This is a drop-in upgrade for Code::Blocks that adds support for the "<" and ">" input/output redirection operators in program arguments.